Race Information 2022 Race Date: August 12-13th

 - The race RD will then notify all runners of the "all clear" and give a 20 minute warning before the re-opening of the course.
 At this time, runners will individually make their way back to their previous location at which the horn was sounded.

 - The re-opening of the course will be sounded by air-horn, at which time the clock will be started again.

-- In the case of a course closure, up to 90 minutes of clock time will be added to the race/s that were impacted by the weather.
-In other words, the 6-hour, that was supposed to end at 1:00 AM, might get pushed to a finish time of 2:30 AM at the LATEST.
-Delays that are more than 90 minutes would simply be pushed out to the maximum time of 90 minutes.
+- In the case of a course closure, up to 2 hours of clock time will be added to the race/s that were impacted by the weather.
+In other words, the 6-hour, that was supposed to end at 1:00 AM, might get pushed to a finish time of 3:00 AM at the LATEST.
+Delays that are more than 2 hours would simply be pushed out to the maximum extension-time of 2 hours.
 The new race-end time will be communicated to athletes at the re-opening of the course.

 For the 24 hour runners, we'll make sure a misting system is set up as you pass by the staging area every lap.
 It will be set up as you pass by the main aid station and start/finish area, allowing you to choose to run through or by it each and every time you pass by, as the temperatures rise.

 Anchor Down Ultra is held annually in Bristol, RI, a small, quaint ocean-side community.
 With only one real hotel in town (Bristol Harbor Inn) more modest accommodations can be found in the surrounding towns of Swansea, MA, Seekonk, MA, East Providence, RI and Providence RI.
 Often, competitors coming to the area and making a weekend out of their ultra-travels also choose to stay in Newport, RI, approximately 30 minutes away.